For macOS Ventura

 By default, Time Machine makes hourly backups of your data.
 You can change the frequency of backups if you wish by clicking the “Options” button in Time Machine Settings and choosing an option from the “Backup frequency” popup menu.

 Restoring a lost file

-It’s happened to all of us at some point, you’re looking for a file that’s just not there.
+It’s happened to all of us at one time or another, you’re looking for a file that’s just not there.
 You know it was there at some point, but may have been accidentally deleted.
 Use Time Machine to go back in time to retrieve the file.
+To do this:

-- Navigate to the folder where the file was located.
-If you don’t know, press Command Option Space in the Finder to open the full search window and search for the file there.
+- In Finder, navigate to the folder where the file was located.
+If you don’t know, press Command-Option-Space to open the full search window and search for the file there.

 - Enter Time Machine either through the menu bar or with Spotlight or Siri.
 As Time Machine starts, Voiceover will play a swishing sound several times, after which you will be focused in the folder in the current time.

-Select, “Restore,” from the contextual menu, accessed by pressing VO Shift M. Alternatively, click the restore button in the Time Machine controls window.
+- Select “Restore” from the context menu, accessed by pressing VO-Shift-M. Alternatively, you can click the restore button in the Timeline controls window.

 If the folder where the file was located still exists in the present, the file will be restored and Voiceover will announce “Time Machine dismissed.”
 If the folder no-longer exists, you’ll be asked to choose a new location via the standard open and save dialog.